level23/druid-client/README.md

 If the underlying lookup data is injective (keys and values are unique) then optimizations can occur internally by setting this to true.

-This applies for all lookup types.
+This applies for all lookup types except for the `map()` lookup type.

 The `injective()` has the following arguments: